-Based on GCCCD Board policy, Cuyamaca College permits auditing of courses as follows:
+Based on GCCCD Governing Board policy, Cuyamaca College permits auditing of courses as follows:

-- Audit enrollment will not be permitted until students have completed the allowable number of repeat courses.
+1. Audit enrollment will not be permitted until students have completed the allowable number of repeats in practice or performance courses.
 Courses are determined through agreement between the department and the appropriate administrator.
-Priority class enrollments are given to students desiring to take the course for credit.
-No student will be permitted to enroll for audit purposes until the day following census. - A nonrefundable audit fee of \$15 per unit plus any required student or instructional materials fee (e.g., health fee, materials fee) shall be payable at the time of enrollment as an auditor.
-Fees are not refundable. - Students enrolled in classes to receive credit for 10 or more semester credit units shall not be charged a fee to audit three or fewer units per semester.
+Priority class enrollments are

+- given to students desiring to take the course for credit.
+No student will be permitted to enroll for audit purposes until Monday of the second week of instruction. - A nonrefundable audit fee of \$15 per unit plus any required student or instructional materials fee (e.g., health fee, materials fee) shall be payable at the time of enrollment as an auditor.
+Fees are not refundable. - 3.
+Students enrolled in classes to receive credit for 10 or more semester credit units shall not be charged a fee to audit three or fewer units per semester.
 If the student drops below the 10-unit level, the \$15 per unit audit fee will be assessed. - 4.
 Audit enrollment will be based on "seats available" and will not be used to count toward minimum enrollment requirements.
 If a class closes after an auditor has been admitted, the auditor may be asked to leave to make room for the credit students.
 Instructor discretion is strongly recommended.
 Audit enrollments which allow faculty to be eligible for a large class bonus will not be counted. - No student auditing a course shall be permitted to change his or her enrollment in that course to receive credit for that course. - Permission to audit a class is done at the discretion of the instructor and with the instructor's signed permission. - No credit will be received for auditing a course.
 The college will not maintain any attendance or academic records for MIS reporting.